 Some experts have proposed an alternative where, instead of banning drones by country, drones are banned (or required) based on technical limitations or abilities.

 “Drone restrictions based on nationality rather than security standards won’t protect our nation from cybersecurity vulnerabilities,” said Carl

 Szabo, vice president of NetChoice, which advocates for free markets in technology, during an interview with Libertarian-leaning magazine Reason.
 “Discrimination against foreign-made drones means our country won’t have access to the best technologies.
 What we really need are cybersecurity standards for drones that apply to all manufacturers, enabling greater competition and security.”

-The made-in-USA drone companies you should know about
+Today’s made-in-USA drone companies you should know about

-Consumer drone companies
+Consumer drone companies in the U.S.